OneMoreSummer/academic-kickstart/content/post/is-the-selection-concentration-effect-a-large-part-of-the-underdog-effect/index.md

 ![](selection-concentration.jpg)

 So just looking at Q1 we have selected our top 5 most likely players who could make it but also added 3 who probably won’t.
 For Q4 we have probably selected our top 2 of the 5 expected and not selected 3 who could succeed but are less likely than these 2.
-Therefore for Q4 there is a higher ‘concentration’ of potential then there is in Q1.
+Therefore for Q4 there is a higher ‘concentration’ of potential than there is in Q1.

 If we repeat this process at least annually for a few years then this will produce a small number of Q4 players who are super likely to succeed and a larger number of Q1 players who are super less likely.
 This purely ‘mathematical’ function is likely to contribute a significant part to the perceived Underdog Effect.

 **RAER & Conversion Rate**

 The Underdog Effect can be said to lead to Relative Age Effect Reversal (RAER) .
 RAER is where there are more later born players than early born.
 It is not the same as a higher conversion rate for later borns.
 That is something else. **It is possible for later borns to have a higher conversion rate but still be in the minority in absolute numbers**.

 RAER and the Underdog Effect are not reasons for not addressing RAE in the development journey.

 \* There may be a pre-trial effect where clubs have nominated early born players more than late born players.